netdata/kernel-collector/tools/README.md

 # Tools

-This directory has scripts used to check and compile kernel.
+This directory contains scripts used to check and compile kernel.